Category Archives: Russian Royals

 Forcible beard shaving; Credit – Автор: неизвестен – неизвестен, Общественное достояние, https://commons.wikimedia.org/w/index.php?curid=3741279

-In 1703, Peter met 19-year-old Marta Samuilovna Skavronskaya, born Marta Helena Skowrońska, a Polish widow of a soldier.
+In 1703, Peter met 19-year-old Marta Samuilovna Skavronskaya, born Marta Helena Skowrońska, the Polish widow of a soldier.
 Marta has a sketchy early background.
-After her town was invaded by the Russian army, Marta, as a maid or as the mistress of the Russian general, traveled back to the Russian court with the army.
-She became part of the household of Prince Alexander Menshikov, the best friend of Peter.
+After her town was invaded by the Russian army, Marta, a maid or mistress of the Russian general, traveled back to the Russian court with the army.
+She became part of the household of Prince Alexander Menshikov, Peter’s best friend.
 Peter met Marta while visiting Menshikov.
 By 1704, Marta was well established in Peter’s household as his mistress and given birth to a son.
 In 1705, she converted to Russian Orthodoxy from Roman Catholicism and took the name of Catherine (Ekaterina) Alexeievna.
 Although no official record exists, Peter and Catherine secretly married between October 23 and December 1, 1707, in St. Petersburg.
 They married publicly on February 19, 1712, at St. Isaac’s Cathedral in St. Petersburg.
 Their daughters Anna and Elizabeth were the bridal attendants.

 Peter’s second wife Catherine Alexeievna; Credit – Wikipedia